+Book Reviews

-Book Reviews Book Review-Belva Lockwood: The Woman Who Would Be President Book review by Hon.
-John G. Browning Most reading Norgren's work know Lockwood best as the first woman to run for president. but this exhaustively researched book offers a new appreciation for a complex, driven woman.
+Book Review-Belva Lockwood: The Woman Who Would Be President

+Most reading Norgren's work know Lockwood best as the first woman to run for president. but this exhaustively researched book offers a new appreciation for a complex, driven woman.
 Read more...

-Book Review-Civil Rights Queen: Constance Baker Motley and the Struggle for Equality Book review by Hon.
-John G. Browning As the author points out, "Without Constance Baker Motley's pathbreaking contributions to American law and society, there would be no Ketanji Brown Jackson as we know her."
-Read more...
+Book Review-Civil Rights Queen: Constance Baker Motley and the Struggle for Equality

+As the author points out, "Without Constance Baker Motley's pathbreaking contributions to American law and society, there would be no Ketanji Brown Jackson as we know her."
+Read more ....

 News & Announcements

 Remembering Michael Olivas

-By luan F. Perea
+By Juan F. Perea

 Michael Olivas's sudden and untimely death this past April leaves a huge void in the academy, legal and otherwise.
 Read more...